 The energy that the plant is capable of guaranteeing in a certain time (generally one year).

 There are four turbines used to transform mechanical energy into electricity:

 Advantages of hydroelectric power plants

-Large hydroelectric dams can control floods, which otherwise affect the people living near these projects.
+Large hydroelectric dams can control floods, which otherwise affect people living near these projects.

 Disadvantages of hydroelectric power plants

-Environmental problems can be constituted by the fact that barriers (dams) block the transport of river solids (sand and gravel) by altering the balance between solid supply and erosive activity in downstream waters (erosion of the bed of the river and, sometimes, "cut meanders" for greater speed) to the sea where, due to the reduced or no solid contribution, there is the phenomenon of coastal erosion.
+The water leaving the plant is sediment-free, altering the balance between solid supply and erosive activity in downstream waters.
+Due to the reduced or no solid contribution, there is the phenomenon of coastal erosion.

-Many of these environmental problems do not occur in "MINI-HYDRO" systems, which in most cases do not require the construction of dams.
+Many of these environmental problems do not occur in "MINI-HYDRO" systems.
+In most cases they do not require the construction of dams.